Sjeiti/ronvalstarnl/src/data/markdown/post_mc-picker.md

 This makes the entire source of HTML/CSS/JS about 23KB (minified).
 Which kind of bugged me because my unminified source was about 13KB.
 I was using a third party library called [color-js](https://github.com/brehaut/color-js) for the actual color calculations.
 The library works perfectly but it's a bit large, and not only because it contains the entire list of CSS color strings.
 This is a pity if you only use a tiny portion, and the sources are setup in such a way that tree shaking fails.
-Better rewrite that color module.

 ## Three dimensions

-This requires some understanding of the color models at play.
+Rewriting the color calculations requires some understanding of the color models at play.
 The screen you are watching now uses the additive RGB model.
 The red, green and blue are actually teeny tiny light bulbs that, together, can display any color depending on the amount of light emitted.
-This is straightforward enough but rather difficult when it comes to visual representation in a user interface.
+This is straightforward enough but rather difficult and unintuïtive when it comes to visual representation in a user interface.
 If you put each color on it's own axis you get a simple three dimensional cube like this:

 ```illustration
 <style>